 Say hello to your new favorite Christmas cookie!!!
-These Double Chocolate Peppermint cookies have the delicious chocolate flavor you love, infused with hints of cinnamon, and have the most perfect soft and chewy texture!
+These Double Chocolate Peppermint cookies have the delicious chocolate flavor you love, infused with hints of peppermint, and have the most perfect soft and chewy texture!
 Save this recipe all season, as you will want on repeat.
 Paleo and Gluten-Free, but no one will ever know!

 During the month of December, I change up my chocolate eating game slightly.
 I make it a little more festive.
 You know, just a little peppermint to everything!!!
 Because so many of you (ME included) are obsessed with my Peppermint Frosted Brownies, I thought we would make a similar treat in cookie form.
 Perfect for those cookie exchanges, or just holiday parties in general!